Is Cassava Good for You?

 PhotoCredit: Ezinne’s Kitchen

-Individuals with glucose-6-phosphate dehydrogenase (G6PD) deficiency are at a higher risk of cyanide poisoning from cassava consumption.
+People with glucose-6-phosphate dehydrogenase (G6PD) deficiency are at a higher risk of cyanide poisoning from cassava root consumption.

 1. Cyanide Toxicity

-Raw cassava and improperly prepared cassava contain cyanogenic glycosides, which can release cyanide when broken down.
+Raw cassava root and improperly prepared cassava contain cyanogenic glycosides, which can release cyanide when broken down.

 Consuming large amounts of raw or improperly cooked cassava can lead to cyanide poisoning, which can cause headaches, nausea, vomiting, and even death in severe cases.